On an integral equation for the free-boundary of stochastic, irreversible investment problems: Explicit results

-Since now $\alpha_{1,2}(x) \leq \sqrt{x}\alpha_{0,n}(x)$ and $\sqrt{x}\alpha_{0,n}^{'}(x) - \alpha_{1,2}^{'}(x) = 0$, by definition, then
+Since now $\alpha_{1,2}(x) \leq\sqrt{x}\alpha_{0,n}(x)$ and $\sqrt {x}\alpha_{0,n}^{\prime}(x) - \alpha_{1,2}^{\prime}(x) = 0$, by definition, then

-and the claimed non increasing property of $f_n(\cdot)$, $n \geq 2$, follows. \end{proof}
+and the claimed nonincreasing property of $f_n(\cdot)$, $n \geq2$, follows. \end{pf}

-Notice that finding the free-boundary of a quite intricate not-separable singular control problem has been reduced to determine the positive root of a polynomial equation.
-Clearly, that can be done analytically up to the second order.
+Notice that finding the free-boundary of a quite intricate nonseparable singular control problem has been reduced to determine the positive root of a polynomial equation.
+Clearly, that can be done analytically up to the second order (i.e., $n=3$).
 Then, for higher orders, mathematical softwares can help in solving such a simple computational problem.

-\subsubsection{CEV Process}
+\subsubsection{CEV process}